jsiot/led-iot/README.md

-Home-Monitoring
+LED IoT
 ===============

-NOTE: This is just still in developing.
-No stable and still have many bugs.
-JQuery Mobile try to communicate with arduino through socket.io and serialport.
+Communicate with arduino through socket.io and serialport with Web UI.